 Advanced ASM solutions offer in-built security ratings to provide greater context around the the level of security risk affecting an asset.

-Paired with real-time asset discovery, organizations can leverage instant security ratings to prioritze threat remediation.
+Paired with real-time asset discovery, organizations can leverage instant security ratings to prioritze threat and vulnerability remediation.

 4. Continuous Security Monitoring

 One of the most important aspects of ASM is continuous security monitoring.
 Attack surfaces grow each time a new user or device is added and new cyber threats emerge daily.
 Organizations must monitor their attack surfaces continously to ensure they maintain visibility over the dynamic attack surface.

 Today’s innovative attack surface management software solutions can review and analyze assets at all times to better manage vulnerabilities, identify security gaps and weak points, and eliminatemisconfigurations.

 While phase one and two are effective at detecting known and unknown IT assets, newer and more sophisticated rogue assets can be deployed by bad actors in the modern threat landscape.
 Examples of these malicious assets include:

 These types of cyber attacks can be used to exploit vulnerabilities and uncover sensitive data that can remain visible on the internet for other attackers to exploit in future attacks.